endlessrequiem/AppApp/README.md

 AppApp
 ===================================

-Track your job/internship applications quickly and easily, with the mess of an excel spreadsheet.
+Track your job/internship applications quickly and easily, without the mess of an excel spreadsheet.